 More people than ever are now investing in dashcams.
 A big part of the reason for the boom in dashcam sales is the increasing number of crash for cash scams and the fact that owning a dashcam can save you a considerable amount on your car insurance.

-However the increasing number of dashcams in use is not always a positive.
+However, according to Money Expert the increasing number of dashcams in use is not always a positive.
 A lot of the footage that’s being captured by dashcams is being uploaded to sites like Facebook, Twitter and YouTube and there are concerns about privacy, particularly from groups such as The AA.
 The AA wants the government to look at privacy laws surrounding dashcam footage as it believes that a number of people who are victims of dashcam videos that are being shared online might have a reasonable explanation for their driving, such as trying to avoid another road user or slipping on black ice.

 AA President, Edmund King said – “There is an element of vehicular voyeurism from some individuals.”
 “Perhaps Government needs to look at a privacy charter for use of dashcam material, before video vehicular voyeurism gets totally out of hand.”